 The overall performance of the Ottawa dataset is comparable to that of the Toronto dataset, as shown in Table 6.
 The MAPE and RMSE values of the CNN are the lowest, followed by the ANN and LSTM.
-In the boxplot above, the CNN has the narrowest error distribution, whereas the SNF has the worst overall performance metrics and the widest error distribution.
+The CNN has the narrowest error distribution in Figure 10a, while the SNF has the worst overall performance metrics and the widest error distribution.